-What are signs you have begun to plateau?
+What are the signs that you have begun to plateau?

 First, how do you know that you have begun to plateau?
-Before you can overcome a plateau, you must be able to recognise and acknowledge your stagnation as soon as it occurs.
-This takes a level of self-awareness, the sooner you address the issue, the faster you can begin to make the adjustments to overcome it and continue progressing.
+Before you can overcome a plateau, you must be able to recognise it.
+The faster you recognise the issue the sooner you can begin to make the adjustments that will help you overcome it.

+Besides a lack of physical progress, it's important to ask yourself some questions.
 Do you feel less motivated to train?
-Are you feeling bored of training?
+Are you becoming bored of training?
 On the verge of or experiencing burnout?
-These are very common signs of being in a plateau, if you answered yes to any of those questions, then it may be time to take corrective action.
+These are very common signs of being in a plateau, so if you answered yes to any of those questions it may be time to take corrective action.

 5 ways to break through a training plateau